-The global decarbonization until mid-century is inevitable to reach the goals of the Paris Agreement.
-The G20 is a unique forum to create the political leadership, the mutual trust and not least - step by step - the level playing field that can deliver on the pledge to keep global warming to well below 2°C if not 1.5° C. The German presidency in 2017 will have to throw in all its diplomatic skills, economic and political weight to help make Paris a success through an ambitious implementation strategy within G20.
-The German "Energiewende" has inspired millions, and the steep drop in renewable generation costs is largely seen as Germany's gift to the world.
-However, now we need to develop ambitious long-term strategies in order to keep momentum and create the trust that Paris will not and cannot be redeemed; that the industrialized world is willing to take the lead towards decarbonization by mid-century.
-International leadership will not work without domestic ambition - and the whole world is watching Germany to see whether the Energiewende can be taken to the next level.
+Decarbonizing the global energy system until mid-century and to reach a GHG-neutral economy by 2070 is paramount to keep within the warming limit of the Paris Agreement.
+The G20 is a unique forum for creating the political leadership, the mutual trust and not least - step by step - the level playing field that can deliver on the pledge to keep global warming to well below 2°C if not 1.5°C. The German presidency in 2017 will have to throw in all its diplomatic skills, economic and political weight to help make Paris a success through an ambitious implementation strategy within G20.
+The German "Energiewende" has inspired millions and the steep drop in renewable generation costs enabled by German demand and Chinese mass production is often seen as Germany's gift to the world.
+However, time is running and the next steps need to be taken now.
+While the German "Klimaschutzplan" was welcomed internationally as one of the first comprehensive long-term strategies from an industrialized country, it still lacks the ambition necessary to keep the Paris climate goals within reach.
+The record-speed of the adoption and entering into force of the Paris agreement and the many supportive voices and actions during COP22 in Marrakesh show that this treaty will not and cannot be repealed.
+However, to keep that momentum and create the trust needed to move forward with the necessary speed, the G20 has to take steps showing that the industrialized world is willing to take the lead towards global GHG neutrality.
+With the ongoing climate backlash in the US after the election of Donald Trump, new leadership is urgently needed in international climate policy.
+Germany and Europe need to step up to join China and the nations of the Climate Vulnerable Forum in a new phalanx for progress.
+But international leadership will not work without domestic ambition, and the whole world is watching Germany to see whether the Energiewende can be taken to the next level.
+In the interconnected world we live in, a just transition also requires stabilizing and revitalizing the EU through a major reform towards more solidarity, equity and a joint vision for a truly sustainable economic development path.
+If this can't be achieved within the EU as a whole in the near-term, then at the minimum a coalition of some EU-members should join forces and work together to contribute to global climate leadership.

-Within the G20, the German presidency should therefore work towards
+Within the G20, the German presidency should therefore work towards: